pkoduganty/TeaAtHomeHTN/README.md

 In most cases, we use enumerations instead of strings to make it more robust against errors, especially against typos.

 ### Running TeaAtHome
-From Python console, navigate to the root directory of your local copy of the repository and run the test cases:
+From Python console, navigate to the directory of your local copy of the repository

+	import os
+	os.chdir('/path/to/repository/on/your/pc')

+and run the test cases:

     execfile('test1.py')
 	execfile('test2.py')